 In newspaper opinion pieces, writers recalled the traumas they had suffered when Holocaust education had been done badly.

-In Imber's office, a modern academic cubbyhole with children's drawings on the wall, this atmosphere of trauma seems very
+In Imber's office, a modern academic cubbyhole with children's drawings on the wall, this atmosphere of trauma seems very distant.

-15 to 20 hours of Holocaust education a year using materials that are
+She explains that under the new curriculum children will have 15 to 20 hours of Holocaust education a year using materials that are age-appropriate.

-best, often in the run-up to Holocaust Memorial Day on 27 January, but they are rarely suitably trained.
+At the moment teachers deal with the subject as they think best, often in the run-up to Holocaust Memorial Day on 27 January, but they are rarely suitably trained.

 Hence the tales of children being forced to re-enact agonising life-or-death scenarios in the classroom.

 One story I heard was of a teacher who showed their class the nature of the Holocaust by making them write down their dreams, then putting them in a bucket and burning them.